At CES, Nvidia just announced at Project Digits which is branded as your “personal AI Super Computer.” What makes this interesting:

 Lots of google-fu, and I stumble across Portainer Namespace Issue.
 I was also using Portainer to troublehsoot.
 Portainer on a single node worked fine.
 But Portainer in a cluster could not enumerate the namespaces (cluster operation).
 But I see this post by @allardkrings:

+the difference of my setup with yours is that I am running the kubernetes cluster on 3 physycal raspberry PI nodes.
 I did some googling and found out that on the Raspberry PI running Ubuntu 22.04 the VXLAN module is not loaded by default.
+Running sudo apt install linux-modules-extra-5.15.0-1005-raspi linux-modules-extra-raspi solved the problem.

 That caught my eye, and clicking on the issue linked to that post made it click.
 I was also seeing high CPU utilization, metallb was jacked (layer 2), etc.